 - Child 35 kg and over and adult: 300 mg once daily

-- The duration of treatment depends on the efficacy and tolerance of tenofovir.
+- Depending on the efficacy and tolerance of tenofovir.

 Contra-indications, adverse effects, precautions

-- Monitor renal function.
+- Administer with caution and monitor use in patients with renal impairment, osteoporosis.
 In the event of deterioration of renal function, switch to another antiretroviral.

 - May cause: